harsh9607/NP_Project/README.md

 *3a) Download the project and unzip it*

-*3b) Open your terminal and change directory to where your have  unzipped the project*
+*3b)Open 2 terminals , first one for the Server.py and second one for Client.py*

-*3c) Open 2 terminals , first one for the Server.py and second one for Client.py*
+*3c)change the directory to where your have  unzipped the project in both the terminals*

- **RUNNING THE PROJECT**
+ **INTERPRETING THE SCRIPTS**

  **Terminal_One $ python Server.py**